vastutsav/command-line-quick-reference/README.md

 -v      | display lines that do not match the pattern -c      | count the number of matching lines
--l      | diplay the filename of the file which has the matching pattern -A\<n>  | include n lines after match
+-l      | diplay the filename of the file which has the matching pattern -o      | print only the matched string.
+The whole line with the matched string is not printed -A\<n>  | include n lines after match
 -B\<n>  | include n lines before match
 -C\<n>  | include n lines before and after the match